jiangli0618/cwslab/README.md

 **Installation**

-    pip install cwslab
+    pip install cwslib

-The homepage of the toolbox is [here](https://github.com/jiangli0618/cwslab).
+The homepage of the toolbox is [here](https://github.com/jiangli0618/cwslib).

 **Usage**